palmerandy/Programming-Challenge/README.md

 To keep the solution clean and simple I have implemented a basic API Key solution. **That is all Product requests require a header named "Authorization" with a value of "ApiKey sample-key".**

-In a production scenario I would strongly suggest going down a different path, such as
+In a production scenario I would strongly recommend going down a different path, such as
 - [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) handled by the Azure App service
 - [Identity server](https://identityserver.io/)
 - etc depending on requirements